jackfrancis/kamino/helm/vmss-prototype/README.md

 `vmss-prototype` takes a snapshot of the OS image from one instance in your VMSS node pool, and then updates the VMSS model definition so that future instances use that image snapshot.

+This simple concept can dramatically improve node scaling response time and reliability:

+1. Pick your best node running in a pool.
+2. Make all new nodes like it.

 ## Example

 Below is the canonical way to run vmss-prototype on your cluster using our published Helm Chart: